Isolator (microwave): Resonance absorption

-In this type the ferrite absorbs energy from the microwave signal travelling in one direction.
+In this type, the ferrite absorbs energy from the microwave signal travelling in one direction.
 A suitable rotating magnetic field is found in the dominant TE_{10} mode of rectangular waveguide.
 The rotating field exists away from the centre-line of the broad wall, over the full height of the guide.
 However, to allow heat from the absorbed power to be conducted away, the ferrite does not usually extend from one broad-wall to the other, but is limited to a shallow strip on each face.
 For a given bias field, resonance absorption occurs over a fairly narrow frequency band, but since in practice the bias field is not perfectly uniform throughout the ferrite, the isolator functions over a somewhat wider band.

 Field displacement

 This type is superficially very similar to a resonance absorption isolator, but the magnetic biasing differs, and the energy from the backward travelling signal is absorbed in a resistive film or card on one face of the ferrite block rather than within the ferrite itself.

 The bias field is weaker than that necessary to cause resonance at the operating frequency, but is instead designed to give the ferrite near-zero permeability for one sense of rotation of the microwave signal field.
 The bias polarity is such that this special condition arises for the forward signal; the backward signal sees the ferrite as an ordinary dielectric material (with little permeability, as the ferrite is already saturated by the bias field).
 Consequently, for the electromagnetic field of the forward signal, the ferrite has very low characteristic wave impedance, and the field tends to be excluded from the ferrite.
 This results in a null of the electric field of the forward signal on the surface of the ferrite where the resistive film is placed.
 Conversely for the backward signal, the electric field is strong over this surface and so its energy is dissipated in driving current through the film.

-In rectangular waveguide the ferrite block will typically occupy the full height from one broad-wall to the other, with the resistive film on the side facing the centre-line of the guide.
+In a rectangular waveguide, the ferrite block will typically occupy the full height from one broad-wall to the other, with the resistive film on the side facing the centre-line of the guide.